newrelic/developer-website/STYLE_GUIDE.md

 ## Use you as the pronoun

-Please use the second person (“you”) to provide a conversational tone in your documentation.
-This way, the text and instructions seem to speak directly to the person reading it.
+Use the second person `you` to provide a conversational tone in your documentation. always address the user directly, as `you`.
+This approach is inclusive and immediate and the text and instructions seem to speak directly to the person reading it.
 Avoid using the first person (“I”, “we”, “let’s”, and “us”).

 ## Avoid Gender specific pronouns

-Please use `they / them` in place of `he / him` or `she / her`.
+Use `they / them` in place of `he / him` or `she / her`.

 ## Avoid "easy" and "simple"